opencog/generate/opencog/generate/README.md

 And, of course... mandatory seeds!

 THE END.
-Thans for paying attention!
+Thanks for paying attention!